ryantd42/NY-Legislative-Git/2023/S7547A-2023/bill.md

   ___________

- Introduced  by  Sen. TEDISCO -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by  Sen. TEDISCO -- read twice and ordered printed, and when printed to be committed to the Committee on Rules  --  recommitted  to the  Committee  on  Housing, Construction and Community Development in accordance with Senate Rule 6, sec.
+8 -- reported favorably from  said committee,  ordered  to  first  and  second report, ordered to a third reading, amended and ordered reprinted, retaining  its  place  in  the order of third reading

  AN  ACT  to  amend  the  real  property  actions and proceedings law, in relation to requiring a petition in a summary  proceeding  to  recover possession of real property in the city of Schenectady to allege proof of  compliance  with  local laws requiring rental residential property registration and licensure

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 741 of the real property  actions  and  proceedings law is amended by adding a new subdivision 7 to read as follows:
+Section  741 of the real property actions and proceedings law is amended by adding a new subdivision 9 to read as follows:
-  7. IN  THE CITY OF SCHENECTADY, WHERE THE PREMISES FROM WHICH REMOVAL IS SOUGHT IS SUBJECT TO A LOCAL LAW REQUIRING THE REGISTRATION  OF  SAID PREMISES AS A CONDITION OF LEGAL RENTAL, ALLEGE PROOF OF COMPLIANCE WITH SUCH LOCAL LAW.
+  9. IN THE CITY OF SCHENECTADY, WHERE THE PREMISES FROM  WHICH  REMOVAL IS  SOUGHT  IS SUBJECT TO A LOCAL LAW REQUIRING THE REGISTRATION OF SAID PREMISES AS A CONDITION OF LEGAL RENTAL, ALLEGE PROOF OF COMPLIANCE WITH SUCH LOCAL LAW.
   § 2.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11679-01-3
+  LBD11679-02-4